IQSS/ondemand-loop/docs/guide/content/index.md

 The application is built around a **extensible connector framework**, with Dataverse as the reference implementation.
 Support for additional repositories can be added over time using the same connector architecture.

+At the center of Loop are **Projects**.
+A project groups all of your download requests and upload bundles so you can monitor progress in one place.
+Every transfer runs as a background job through the HPC scheduler, allowing work to continue even if you close your browser session.
+Built‑in connectors handle the details of each repository’s API, letting you browse datasets, pick local files, and watch the job status from the web interface.

 This guide introduces the entire application.
-Alongside the User Guide sections, it includes:
+It is divided into the following guides:

+- [**User Guide**](user_guide/introduction.md) – how to use the application to transfer files.
-- **Admin Guide** – details on configuring and managing OnDemand Loop.
+- [**Admin Guide**](admin.md) – details on configuring and managing OnDemand Loop.
-- **Installation Guide** – instructions to build and install the application as a passenger app on a server running Open OnDemand.
+- [**Installation Guide**](installation.md) – instructions to build and install the application as a Passenger app on a server running Open OnDemand.
-- **Development Guide** – how to run the application locally, make changes, understand the connector architecture, and create new connectors.
+- [**Development Guide**](development_guide/index.md) – how to run the application locally, make changes, understand the connector architecture, and create new connectors.

 Together, these sections take you from basic usage through administration and development.